 Speeding up isn’t for everyone all the time

 One current trend John mentioned was multi-speed IT.
 Also called bimodal IT, multi-speed IT focuses on both stability and agility depending on business needs.
 This approach to technology can involve extending the existing infrastructure and application portfolio to handle new models of consumption and deployment including microservices.
-However, it doesn’t mean rebuilding everything to be faster and more agile.
+However, it doesn’t mean rebuilding everything to be more agile.

 Much of the existing enterprise portfolio, especially core internal business applications, don’t really need to be broken down and redesigned using microservices.
 Many applications with predictable workloads don’t even need to be cloud deployed.
 But IT must be able to split its focus between keeping existing infrastructure and apps running at their usual speed while taking a much more rapid and creative approach to new products and services that can provide a market advantage.